-Looking to buy a Glowforge?
-Learn everything you need to know about the Glowforge, and get a Glowforge coupon code to save you up to $500!
+Are you considering buying a Glowforge?
+Learn everything you need to know before you buy, discover all of the machine’s incredible capabilities, and get a Glowforge coupon code to save you up to $500!

 This post may contain affiliate links.
 I will receive a small commission from these sales at no additional cost to you!